LLLisa/ReduxGeneralStore/README.md

 ```

 By default, if an identifier is not provided, the genericPut thunk will look on
 the data object for a property called 'id' and use that as an identifier.
+The
+`req.body` generated by this thunk will always be an object in the shape of
+`req.body: {data, identifier}`

 - GS.genericDelete(route, model, identifier)